aganders3/blog/content/articles/0006-admm-recon.md

 That's it!
 We have near-perfect image reconstruction from approximately 1/3 of the required Fourier coefficients.
 This is kind of like signal compression in reverse, and is referred to as [Compressed Sensing](https://en.wikipedia.org/wiki/Compressed_sensing).
 From here you can consider how other constraints besides TV may fit into this framework to allow even further undersampling.

+At the time of posting it's a little messy, but if you're curious you can also play around with the [Jupyter Notebook](https://github.com/aganders3/aganders3.github.io/blob/develop/content/notebooks/Total Variation Reconstruction.ipynb) I used for this post.